Worm Farming Latest News & Info

 Solution: N/A

-Ants worm farming pests
+FoesAnts worm farming pests

 Ants for the most part pose no threat to the worm bin environment.
 A few scouting ants here and there are not an issue but you know that scouts can bring a slew of others competing for the food.
 So, be on the lookout for scouts.
+Solution: A preventive measure you can take on bins inside or out (especially the stackable ones) is to put the legs of the bin into bowls of water.
+This serves as a mote.
+Either the ants will drown or avoid the water altogether.

 Red Mites worm farming pests

 Farmer beware!
 These are parasites that latch onto the worm and suck the blood right out of it.
 It will also attach itself and suck fluid from the cocoons.
 Make no mistake.
 These are predatory creatures.
 I have not had experience with these blood suckers.
 I've only read about them.
+Solution: So the only way to get rid of them that I've read is to *See instructions below.

 Centipedes and millipedes worm farming pests